So, how do you know if you have acne-prone skin?

 Acne (full name, Acne Vulgaris) is a non-contagious skin condition caused by inflamed and infected sebaceous glands.

-Acne prone skin refers to skin more likely to experience clogged pores, pimples, frequent breakouts, blemishes and scarring as a result.
+Acne-prone skin refers to skin more likely to experience clogged pores, pimples, frequent breakouts, blemishes and scarring as a result.

 But when it comes to acne there’s a whole spectrum of acne severity.

-Your skin type and whether or not you have acne-prone skin is linked to genetics and hereditary.
+Your skin type and whether or not you have acne-prone skin are linked to genetics and hereditary.
 Even so, there are daily habits and environmental factors that can worsen acne, if you have acne-prone skin.